Zainab0305/User-Records-Form/README.md

 it contains sensitive connection details (database username and password).

-# Setup on InfinityFree

-1- Create a database from the InfinityFree control panel (MySQL Databases)

-2- Open phpMyAdmin, select your database, and import users.sql from the Import tab

-3- Create config.php manually with your real credentials

-4- Upload all files (index.html, in.php, script.js, style2.css, config.php) to the htdocs folder

-5- Open index.html in your browser, enter a name and age, and click Submit

-after click Submit, the table that contain the data will displays with the toggle button.

 # How Toggle works

+-Adding a record: submitting the form is intercepted by JavaScript (e.preventDefault()), which sends the data to in.php via fetch, then reloads the table.

-Clicking Toggle sends the record's ID to in.php, which flips its status in the database and sends back the new value (0 or 1). script.js then updates just that cell on the page, no reload needed.
+-Toggling status: clicking Toggle sends the record's ID to in.php, which flips its status in the database and returns the new value (0 or 1). script.js updates just that cell.